 In response to the killings of countless black Americans like George Floyd and the social justice work and protests of organizations like Black Lives Matter, Chicago Dramatists is offering free classes to BIPOC theater artists, taught by BIPOC theater artists to stand in support of those fighting for justice and the dismantlement of racism and white supremacy.
-Thus far we have offered two classes offered this Summer: Sister, Soldier, Self-Preserver taught by Tutterow Fellow Kimberly Dixon-Mays and Genre Writing for the Stage: Sci-Fi, Fantasy, & Horror Plays-in-Progress taught by Resident Playwright Derek McPhatter.
+Last year we offered three courses: Sister, Soldier, Self-Preserver taught by Tutterow Fellow Kimberly Dixon-Mays, Genre Writing for the Stage: Sci-Fi, Fantasy, & Horror Plays-in-Progress taught by Resident Playwright Derek McPhatter, and Tackling White Privilege and Supremacy in Theatre taught by Jenni Lamb.
 All students (accepted via an application process) took the classes free of charge while we make sure to continue to pay all of our instructors.

 As well, we are hosting a free White Privilege course this Fall for white artists to better understand, utilize, and integrate the ethics and foundations of this movement.
 We have received interest and applications from as far away as Australia, and as coastal as California, New York City, and Texas.
 This promises to be a robust, compelling and productive program — and a way for CD to both commit and support this new wave of American Civil Rights activism, as well as to grow and educate ourselves in the movements requests and needs.

 Donations to this would help support teachers salaries, artist fees for readings (actors and directors), and staff time for organizing and promoting.

 Please see a description of this year's classes below: